-- we eat them processed (with enormous amount of preservatives, sugars, and even more gluten added to them)
+- They are eaten processed (with enormous amount of preservatives, sugars, and even more gluten added to them)

-- they’re hard for our bodies to digest
+- It’s hard for our bodies to digest them

 The limited grains we do eat should be soaked or soured (our favorite) so our digestive systems aren’t overloaded.
 This works for grains such as wheat berries, oat groats, rice, millet, buckwheat, quinoa. . .